 If you are unfamiliar with this social experiment done with a third grade classroom in 1968, this is certainly a story worth looking at.
-Jane Elliot says, that after the Martin Luther King Jr. assassination, she heard newscasters saying "who will hold your people together" and the question inspired her to begin a new lesson at her school.
-Her students asked her "why they killed a king" and the Brown Eyes/Blue Eyes became part of a curriculum that was chronicled by a book, A Class Divided and is still taught in various workshops around the world today.
+Jane Elliot said that after the Martin Luther King Jr. assassination she heard newscasters saying: "Who will hold your people together?"
+The question inspired her to begin a new lesson at her school.
+Her students asked her: "Why did they kill a king?"

-To begin her lesson, she surveyed her class of all white students and asked them what physical characteristic she could use to divide her class into two groups.
-One of the students said they could use eye color and Elliot decided to split the class into two groups: brown and blue.
-(I'm not certain about other shades such as green or gray, but I think the brown probably meant light and dark).
-Initially, the class was excited about this project and seemed to look forward to it.
-Eventually though, this arbitrary division based on eye color would have a dramatic effect on the way students performed, behaved and felt about themselves.
+To begin her lesson, she surveyed her class of all white students and asked them what physical characteristics she could use to divide her class into two groups.
+One of the students said they could use eye color, and Elliot decided to split the class into two groups: brown and blue.

-The blue eyed students, when told they were superior and offered privileges such as extra recess time, changed their behavior dramatically and their attitudes toward the children with brown eyes.
+The blue-eyed students, when told they were superior and offered privileges such as extra recess time, changed their behavior dramatically and their attitudes toward the children with brown eyes.
 The act of treating students differently was obviously a metaphor for the social decisions made on a larger level.
-Eye color, in actuality is a physical attribute such as the color of one's skin (which was the main objective when the experiment was originally done) and could serve as a symbol for other attributes whether they be physical, social, or any of the other categories that as humans we deal with in a cosmopolitan mixture of others.

 Elliot's Premises and Presumptions